 Map and Directions to Meeting Places

-One benefit to volunteering for the Lakeshore Nature Preserve (especially for members of the campus community) is that we are on campus!
+One benefit to volunteering for the Lakeshore Nature Preserve (especially for students) is that we are on campus!
 Volunteer activities are performed throughout the 300-acre Lakeshore Nature Preserve, usually in easy biking or walking distance from the heart of campus or along the free 80 bus route.

 Get a map and directions to meeting places.